saksham2001/saksham2001.github.io/_projects/14_project.md

 ---

 ## Why an Automated Screening Kiosk?
-The COVID-19 pandemic exposed a critical weakness in how public spaces handle health screening.
-Airports, university campuses, hospitals, malls, and workplaces suddenly became high-risk environments for viral transmission, yet the primary line of defense remained manual screening: temperature checks with handheld devices, visual inspection for mask compliance, and ad-hoc sanitization.

-These manual processes were slow, labor-intensive, and error-prone.
-They created long queues, increased close-contact exposure, and depended heavily on human consistency.
-Ironically, the very act of screening people for infection risk often increased the risk of transmission itself.

-At the same time, large-scale diagnostic testing was expensive and impractical for continuous use.
-During the peak of the pandemic, a single COVID-19 test could be expensive and time-consuming, making frequent testing economically infeasible for organizations operating at scale.
-What was needed was not a diagnostic replacement, but a fast, reliable *first-line screening system* that could flag potential risk while maintaining social distancing.
+The COVID-19 pandemic exposed a weakness in how public spaces handle health screening: manual temperature checks, visual inspection for mask compliance, and ad-hoc sanitization.
+These processes are slow, labor-intensive, error-prone, and increase close-contact exposure.
+At the same time, large-scale diagnostic testing is too expensive and impractical for continuous use.
+This project targets the gap: a fast, reliable *first-line screening system* that flags potential risk while maintaining social distancing.

-This project was motivated by that gap.

 The goal was to design and build an **automated, self-service screening kiosk** capable of rapidly assessing key COVID-19 indicators—mask usage, body temperature, blood oxygen saturation (SpO₂), and pulse rate—while minimizing physical contact and human intervention.
 The system needed to be accurate enough to be meaningful, fast enough to avoid bottlenecks, accessible to a wide range of users, and inexpensive enough to justify real-world deployment.

-Rather than treating this as a purely machine learning or sensing problem, I approached it as a **full systems challenge**: integrating sensing theory, signal processing, computer vision, embedded hardware, user interface design, accessibility standards, and cost analysis into a single deployable platform.
+Rather than treating this as a purely machine learning or sensing problem, I approached it as a full systems challenge: integrating sensing theory, signal processing, computer vision, embedded hardware, user interface design, accessibility standards, and cost analysis into a single deployable platform.

 This kiosk was developed as part of my bachelor’s thesis and internship at **ETH Zurich**, with the broader vision that such systems could extend beyond COVID-19 and serve as scalable screening tools for future infectious diseases and public health emergencies.